Our People

 Executive Assistant

-Caroline is an Executive Assistant in Pollination’s London office and supports Co-Founder & Chair, Tony O’Sullivan.
+Caroline is an Executive Assistant in Pollination’s London office.
 Caroline has worked in executive administration in leading firms for more than two decades.
 Her experience spans roles in London and Sydney, predominantly in the financial sector.
 Prior to joining Pollination, Caroline has held roles at firms including O’Sullivan Partners & JPMorgan.
 She holds a BA (Hons) in Sociology from Southampton University.

 connect